-- Breach of duty.
-We must show that even though the other party had a duty of care, they did not uphold it.
-For instance, if the trucker was driving distracted, drunk, or tired, these actions would have breached their duty of care toward you.
+- Breach of duty: We must show that even though the other party had a duty of care, they did not uphold it.
+For instance, if the trucker was driving while distracted, drunk, or tired, these actions would have breached their duty of care to you.

 - Causation: Using the information we find, we must show that the other party caused your accident.

 - Damages: Your lawyer must prove that you suffered accident-related losses.
 These do not have to be economic losses.